lean-mind/savvily-book-converter-python/README.md

-Easily convert you markdown manuscript to a pdf and/or epub book!
+Easily convert your markdown manuscript into a pdf and/or epub book!

-Full documentation can be found [here](https://lean-mind.github.io/savvily-book-converter/#/).
+Full documentation can also be found [here](https://lean-mind.github.io/savvily-book-converter/#/).

 # Pre-Requisites